bet4a/d3wiki/Transitions.md

 <a name="each" href="#each">#</a> transition.<b>each</b>(<i>type</i>, <i>listener</i>)

-Add a listener for transition events.
-Currently only "end" events are supported.
+Add a listener for transition events, supporting both "start" and "end" events.
 The listener will be invoked for each individual element in the transition, even if the transition has a constant delay and duration.
+The start event can be used to trigger an instantaneous change as each element starts to transition.
 The end event can be used to initiate multi-stage transitions by selecting the current element, `this`, and deriving a new transition.
 Any transitions created during the end event will inherit the current transition ID, and thus will not override a newer transition that was previously scheduled.

 Note: there is currently no way to remove listeners.
 And, this operator has the same name as the selection [[each|Selections#each]] operator, which is somewhat confusing.
-It should probably be renamed to "on".
+It should probably be renamed; see [[#168|https://github.com/mbostock/d3/issues/168]].

 <a name="call" href="#call">#</a> transition.<b>call</b>(<i>function</i>[, <i>arguments…</i>])